RegularStiv/public-540/README.md

 # DX11Starter
-Starter code for a DX11 project
+This was built with starter code for a DX11 project made by Chris Cascioli.